 - Evaluate Your Strengths and Skills

 Understanding your strengths and skills is essential when picking a science major.
 Are you naturally inclined towards mathematics and problem-solving?
 Are you a strong communicator or an analytical thinker?
-Different science fields demand diverse sets of skills, and aligning your strengths with your chosen major can contribute to your academic success and overall satisfaction.
+Different science fields demand different sets of skills, and aligning your strengths with your chosen major will improve your academic success and overall satisfaction.

 - Research Career Opportunities